 3. Rode NT1-A – The Quiet Performer

-The Rode NT1-A is famous for being one of the quietest microphones on the market, with an extremely low self-noise level.
 That means you’ll capture vocals with pristine detail, even in less-than-perfect recording environments.
 It has a bright, airy sound that flatters pop, acoustic, and singer-songwriter vocals.

 Pros